• Skip to primary navigation

 Notes

-*Although chimichurri sauce will keep for up to 2 weeks in the refrigerator, it tastes best when used within 1-2 days.
+*Although chimichurri sauce will keep for up to a week in the refrigerator, it tastes best when used within 1-2 days.

 Nutrition